 - HDR: High Dynamic Range, or HDR, is a recent addition to the PC monitor space and can have a dramatic impact on visuals.
 However, most PC monitors lack the brightness needed to take full advantage of it and even the best ones don’t look as good as they should.

 - Refresh rate: Rated in hertz (Hz) a monitor’s refresh rate is how often it updates the image on your screen.
 While most support up to 60Hz, some displays now offer much higher refresh rates.
-That can result in smoother movements on your desktop and support for higher frame rates in games which can make a big difference in high-paced titles.
+That can result in smoother movements on your desktop and support for higher frame rates in games which can make a big difference in high-paced titles by reducing your input lag.
+120-144Hz is a great range to target, but you could opt for the fastest screens out there with up to 240Hz support.
+Just make sure you have a high-powered graphics card to back it up.

 - Response time: Response time indicates how quickly the monitor shows image transitions.
 A low response time is good for fast-paced action video, twitchy gameplay, and similar activities.
 Response times are measured in milliseconds, with the best screens able to switch pixels at only a couple ms, but not everyone needs such fast reactions.